nicr9/blog/content/posts/2015-09-07-golang-ramblings-from-a-python-dev.md

 I guess the first thing that jumps out is the quality of the tooling, I've only had a chance to play around with a few of the CLI's features but already I'm impressed with how simple it makes some day to day things.

-When you're looking at new code for the first time the first thing on your mind is usually vendoring dependencies (I didn't realise &#8216;vendor' is a verb, ya learn something new every day). [`go get ...`][2] will download and install individual dependencies but it can also recursively scan through a project to save you the effort:
+When you're looking at new code for the first time the first thing on your mind is usually vendoring dependencies (I didn't realise 'vendor' is a verb, ya learn something new every day). [`go get ...`][2] will download and install individual dependencies but it can also recursively scan through a project to save you the effort:

 ```bash
 go get -d ./...